TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 The context menu
 """"""""""""""""

-The context menu of a page can be used to access most of the page-related functions the fast way.
+The context menu of a page is used to access the most common page related functions.
 Here is what these options do:

 - Show: Opens the page you clicked in the browser (frontend)